LandRegistry/govuk-frontend-flask/README.md

 ### Set local environment variables

-In the `Dockerfile` file you will find a number of environment variables.
+In the `compose.yml` file you will find a number of environment variables.
 These are injected as global variables into the app and pre-populated into page templates as appropriate.
-Enter your specific information for the following:
+Enter your specific service information for the following:

 - CONTACT_EMAIL
 - CONTACT_PHONE